My Super-Simple All-Natural Skincare And Beauty Routine

 So no, you don’t have to sacrifice beauty in the name of health or vice versa!

-And a few natural, non-toxic skincare ingredients like vitamin C, vitamin E, charcoal, and niacinamide are so effective that they’ve even snuck into mainstream beauty lines.
+And many natural, non-toxic skincare ingredients like vitamin C, vitamin E, CoQ10, charcoal, and niacinamide are so effective that they’ve even snuck into mainstream beauty lines.
 And skincare practices like exfoliation help prevent blemishes and increase collagen production — whether you’re using a natural exfoliant or nasty-filled exfoliant!
 So why not choose the nasty-free version, I say!

 OK so let’s get to it!